 Patterns of deaths by suicide between states and territories can reveal insights that may be masked by results for the whole of Australia.
 Variations in the rates of deaths by suicide across states and territories may help to highlight different risk factors and assist in better targeting of suicide prevention activities.
 For example, differences in the ratio of urban to regional and remote areas may explain some of the differences across states and territories given that the rates of suicide tend to be higher in regional and remote areas, see Suicide by remoteness areas.

-In 1979, the highest number of deaths by suicide was in:
+In 1979, the largest number of deaths by suicide (according to year of registration) was in:

-By 2018, the highest number of deaths by suicide was in:
+By 2022, the largest number of deaths by suicide was in:

-However, it should be noted that New South Wales and Victoria have the largest populations in Australia and the populations of both Queensland and Western Australia increased considerably from 1979 to 2018.
+However, it should be noted that New South Wales and Victoria have the largest populations in Australia and the populations of both Queensland and Western Australia increased considerably (ABS, 2023).

 What is the effect of reporting suicide deaths by year of occurrence?

 The data for age-standardised rates and number of suicide deaths are broadly similar when analysed by year of death or by year of registration.
 Data for the most recent years, regardless of whether by year of death or year of registration, are impacted by incomplete coronial processes.
 The most recent years of data by year of death, are additionally impacted by a lag between the occurrence of a death and the registration of the death.
 This contributes to differences seen between data reporting suicide by year of death and data reporting by year of registration.